mpv-player/mpv/DOCS/man/options.rst

         The user should independently guarantee this before using these signal formats for display.

-``--target-brightness=<1..100000>``
-    Specifies the display's approximate brightness in cd/m^2.
-When playing HDR content on a SDR display (or SDR content on an HDR display), video colors will be tone mapped to this target brightness using the algorithm specified by ``--hdr-tone-mapping``.
-The default of 250 cd/m^2 corresponds to a typical consumer display.

 ``--hdr-tone-mapping=<value>``
     Specifies the algorithm used for tone-mapping HDR images onto the target display.
 Valid values are: